 An Introduction to Hemp Derived THC

 To fully understand how Delta-8 and Delta-10 compare, it’s important to look at their relationship.
 Delta-10 is described as a rare molecular relative of Delta-8 and Delta-9 THC.
-It’s another THC isomer, meaning it has similar psychoactive properties as Delta-9 but, because of its chemical make-up, the psychoactive properties are far more mild.
+It’s another THC isomer, meaning it has similar psychoactive properties as Delta-9 but, because of its chemical makeup, the psychoactive properties are far milder.

 Delta-10 was actually discovered by accident by Fusion Farms, a California-based cannabis manufacturer.
 They bought some outdoor-grown Hemp, used to manufacture concentrates.
 However, this batch of Hemp had been exposed to fire retardant chemicals due to recent wildfires.
 These chemicals would have an interesting result.